wandb/docs/docs/guides/runs/resuming.md

 ## Enable runs to automatically resume
 Automatic resuming only works if the process is restarted on top of the same filesystem as the failed process.
-In other words,

 <!-- This only works if you run your script in the same directory as the one that failed as the file is stored at: `wandb/wandb-resume.json`. -->